 Make a photo a favorite: Click the Favorite button in the toolbar.
 The photo appears in the Favorites album.

 View a photo’s location on a map: Scroll down to Places.
 Click Show Nearby Photos to see other photos from nearby locations.
 See View photos by location.

 View more photos of people in the photo: Scroll down to People to see the people identified in the photo.
 Double-click a person’s face to see other photos of that person.
 See View photos by who’s in them.

 View related photos: Scroll down to Related to see similar photos from different times at that location.
 Double-click the group of related photos to see them.

 Show thumbnails of other photos in a collection or album: Choose View > Show Thumbnails.
 Swipe left or right to scroll through thumbnails, or press the arrow keys.
 Drag the edge of the thumbnail bar up or down to change the size of thumbnails.

 With some models of iPhone, you can shoot Live Photos, which capture a still image and the moments just before and after the image.

-Position the pointer over a Live Photo thumbnail.
+In the Photos app on your Mac, double-click a Live Photo thumbnail.

-Double-click a Live Photo thumbnail to view it individually, then press Option-Space bar or position the pointer over the Live Photo badge.
+To play the Live Photo, press Space bar, or position the pointer over the Live Photo badge.